Shivansh83/Shivansh83/README.md

 Shivansh Thakur
 a student of 2nd year and a full stack developer.

-Cureently pursuing my BTech from Lovely Professional University in CSE AI/ML.
+Currently pursuing my BTech from Lovely Professional University in CSE AI/ML.

 I my currently living in Ujjain, Madhya Pradesh, India.

 I have keen intreset in C, HTML, CSS, JAVASCRIPT, JAVA, PYTHON, WEB DEVELOPMENT.

+Also I am an Intern at Edureka.

 I know 3 languages - ENGLISH, HINDI AND FRENCH.